 Alexandria was born and raised in the Omaha area and has been involved in the horse community since she was seven years old.
 She has worked with and in many local barns and has a passion for the industry.

 With a Bachelor’s degree in Communications from the University of Nebraska at Omaha, Alexandria is excited to put her skills to use at Take Flight Farms, and to draw on her experience as the previous Social Media Manager for a local retailer.

 When not working with Take Flight, Alexandria can be found riding her own horse Captain, sometimes she can even be found at a barrel race.
 Alexandria knows the importance of the bond humans and horses can have and is passionate about the work Take Flight does.

 Barb Cotten, Licensed Mental Health Practitioner

-During my career I have very fortunate to have had many diverse experiences.
-I taught Elementary K-6 at low income schools which enabled me to learn a great deal about numerous cultures.
+During Barb’s career she has been very fortunate to have had many diverse experiences.
+She taught Elementary K-6 at low-income schools which enabled her to learn a great deal about numerous cultures.